 * ‘Tree Hugger’ with outdoor nature pics of your toes flexing in the dirt, sand, grass, leaves, snow, or water

-Embrace Your Inner Artist.
+Embrace Your Inner Artist to sell feet images online.
 Shoot from unexpected angles using various poses or only shoot part of the foot with an artsy background.
-As mentioned above, enlisting a friend to shoot your feet allows you to vary your offerings.
+As mentioned above, enlisting a friend interested in photography or even a professional photographer to shoot your feet allows you to vary your offerings.

 Remember Not to: